2026 Sponsors and Venues

 412 SW 10th Ave.

-We are partnering with Tender Loving Empire’s downtown location for the fourth time this festival.
-They are providing a 10% discount to poets and volunteers when they show their lanyard badges at the register of their SW 10th Avenue location.
+We are partnering with Tender Loving Empire’s downtown location for a fourth time this year.
+They are providing a 10% discount to poets and volunteers when they show their lanyard badges at the register of their SW 10th Ave. location.
+Open 11:00am - 7:00pm daily.

 124 SW yamhill st.

 Thank you so much to Yoga on Yamhill for partnering with us for a third year in a row!
-They will, again, be lending us a handful of yoga mats to use for an early morning yoga session at the Hyatt Centric’s Pettygrove venue space.
+They will, once again, be lending us a handful of yoga mats for our out-of-town poets to use.
+Come through on Thursday morning at 9:00am for guided yoga and meditation, led by Tomi Simmons.